godotengine/godot-docs/classes/class_basebutton.rst

 Description
 -----------

-BaseButton is the abstract base class for buttons, so it shouldn't be used directly (It doesn't display anything).
+BaseButton is the abstract base class for buttons, so it shouldn't be used directly (it doesn't display anything).
 Other types of buttons inherit from it.

 Member Function Description
 ---------------------------